 Research indicates brain wave patterns are linked with emotional and neurological conditions.
 Brain mapping shows brain waves that are associated with over-arousal in certain areas result in fidgeting, impulsivity, hyperactivity and agitation.
-Under-arousal in certain brain areas is linked with poor concentration, insomnia, and daydreaming.
+Under-arousal in certain brain areas is linked to poor concentration, insomnia and daydreaming.

 What Happens During a Neurofeedback Session?